eaton/postblock/README.txt

    See: http://drupal.org/getting-started/install-contrib/modules

+2. SET PERMISSIONS

+   Goto: User Management > Permissions (admin/user/permissions)
+   Enable the 'administer postblock' permission for your admin role.

-2. SET NUMBER OF POST BLOCKS
+3. SET NUMBER OF POST BLOCKS

    Goto: Site Configuration > Post Block (admin/settings/postblock) Enter the number of Post Blocks you want to use (this is the number of blocks that will be created on the Blocks administration page (see next step)).

-3. ENABLE BLOCKS
+4. ENABLE BLOCKS

    Goto: Site Building > Blocks (admin/build/block)
    Enable the Post Blocks by moving them to the region(s) you want them displayed in.

-4. CONFIGURE BLOCKS
+5. CONFIGURE BLOCKS

    Block Title:
    The title that will be displayed at the top of the block.
 Leave it blank to